 Ph.D. in Engineering Physics

-Learn more about the Ph.D. in Engineering Physics at the Daytona Beach College of Arts and Sciences website.
+Learn more about the program at the Ph.D. in Engineering Physics website.

-- The successful completion of a two-day written qualification (comprehensive) examination prior to beginning the dissertation
+- The successful completion of a two-day written qualification examination

 - The successful presentation of a dissertation research proposal